shakmg/react-reminder-list/README.md

 ## Description

-A simple create-react-app example of using the useState hook.
+A simple create-react-app course example of using the useState hook.
 It populates static people data into the state, then cleared using the setPeople function on a button action.

 ## Idea

 Design credit